ideascube/catalog-i-o/doc/kiwix.md

 ## library.xml

-This file contains the whole Kiwix collection.
+This file is available from kiwix.org and contains the whole Kiwix collection.
+It is easier to get metadatas from this file than browsing the Kiwix website.

-XML can be hard to read, so it is flattened using `xml2(1)`.
+However, XML can be hard to read, so it is flattened using `xml2(1)`.

 The `update_library.sh` script downloads the latest `library.xml` file, then flattenis it to `library.xml.flat`.
 It also removes the favicon which we